thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #fig-psa-attester title="PSA Attester" }

-The PSA Attester is a relatively straightforward embodiment of the RATS Attester with exactly one Attesting Environment and one Target Environment.
+The PSA Attester is a relatively straightforward embodiment of the RATS Attester with exactly one Attesting Environment and one or more Target Environments.

 The Attesting Environment is responsible for collecting the information to be represented in PSA claims and to assemble them into Evidence.
 It is made of two